 Removable Dentures

-Removable dentures are likely what you think of when someone says the word.
-Traditionally, dentures are removable.
+These are what you think of when someone says dentures.
+Traditional dentures are removable.
 They’re made up of a resin and metal base that supports false teeth and relies on suction to stay in your mouth.
-Usually, an adhesive is needed to ensure that the dentures stay in if suction alone isn’t enough.
-You get removable dentures faster than implant-supported ones and are also cheaper.
+You usually need an adhesive so dentures stay in if suction alone isn’t enough.
+You get removable dentures faster and at less cost than implant-supported ones.

-However, removable dentures have many little downsides.
-While they don’t cost as much upfront, mystery costs come into play down the line.
-Your jawbone continues to change and deteriorate with removable dentures.
-Because of this, you’ll have to pay to get them readjusted or replaced, possibly multiple times throughout your lifetime.
+But while removable dentures don’t cost as much upfront, mystery costs come into play down the line.
+Your jawbone continues to change and deteriorate without jaw bone support.
+Because of this, you’ll have to pay to get them readjusted or replaced multiple times throughout your lifetime.
 Ill-fitting dentures are harder to use and can cause sores and pain in your mouth.

 You also have restrictions on what you can eat.
 Removable dentures only give you back around 30-40% of your bite function.
-There are certain foods that your dentures aren’t going to be able to handle.
+You can’t eat certain foods with dentures.
 You risk them falling out of your mouth when you’re eating or speaking in public because they rely on that suction to your gums to stay in your mouth.
 They will shift and move in your mouth if this seal isn’t tight.

 You should only wear removable dentures for about eight hours each day.
 If you leave them in too long, they can irritate the gum tissue and cause sores.
 When you take them out, you must take care of them properly.
-Dentures require certain cleaners and utensils to ensure the adhesive is cleaned off properly.
-Sometimes, you’ll have to soak them to get rid of bacteria and debris.
+Dentures require certain cleaners and utensils to clean the adhesive properly.
+Sometimes, you’ll have to soak them to remove bacteria and debris.

 Implant-Supported Dentures

-However, implant-supported dentures come with a ton of benefits.
-Though they’re more expensive upfront, you won’t incur surprise costs down the line.
+But implant-supported dentures come with a ton of benefits.
+Though they cost more upfront, you won’t need to rebase or replace them as often.
 The implants stop jawbone deterioration, so your jaw won’t continue to wear down and change throughout your lifetime.
-You don’t have to worry about relining or replacing your dentures because they no longer fit in your mouth.
-Their fit will be consistent.

 Implant-supported dentures are always in your mouth; you never have to remove them.
 They don’t require any adhesive or special maintenance, either.
 You just have to brush your teeth as you would normally and continue to visit the dentist every six months.